genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/10_time-rules.md

 id: time-rules
 ---

-It is often useful to run tasks periodically - for example to schedule the production of EOD reports, or to send warning when a defined limit is breaked.
+It is often useful to run tasks periodically - for example to schedule the production of EOD reports, or to send warning when a defined limit is reached.
 For such purposes the Genesis platform provides a feature called [Evaluator](/server-modules/evaluator/introduction/).
 In system terms, Evaluators enable you to connect Event Handlers to two different kinds of event: dynamic and static (cron rules):

 - __Cron Rules__  are scheduling rules; these are defined as [standard cron expression](https://en.wikipedia.org/wiki/Cron#CRON_expression).
 - __Dynamic Rules__, also known as Dynamic Events, are defined as [groovy expression](https://groovy-lang.org/syntax.html), which respond to changes to database table entries.

-In both cases, you define the rule in a table in the database: CRON_RULES for static rules and DYNAMIC_RULES for dynamic rules.
+In both cases, you define the rule in a table in the database: `CRON_RULES` for static rules and `DYNAMIC_RULES` for dynamic rules.
 In this section, we're going to use Cron Rules, but if you're interested in the Dynamic Rules please look at [the next section](/getting-started/go-to-the-next-level/condition-rules/).

 ### Cron rules (static events)​